The Resident Evil 2 remake is everything I wanted, but I can’t handle it

 And that's why I may never play it again.

 That's not to say it's a bad remake, just one that surpasses my personal tolerance for stress.
-Resident Evil was always a franchise that leaned heavily on tension -- keeping players on their toes with a foreboding atmosphere, lurking enemies and limited resources.
+Resident Evil was always a franchise that leaned heavily on tension -- threatening players with a foreboding atmosphere, lurking enemies and limited resources.
 It's game design that keeps you on your toes, and it helped define the original PS1 classics.
 If players weren't scared by the scenario, they were almost certainly afraid they might run out of bullets.

 The new version of Resident Evil 2 still has that gameplay-driven tension, challenging players to conserve ammo and make do with limited inventory space -- but now, the entire game's facade matches it.
-The original RE2 was good, and it kept me on my toes, but I was never really scared of the zombies.
+The original RE2 was good, and its gameplay kept me alert, but I was never really scared of the zombies.
 The new version?
 I was on edge almost all the time.

 This is a partially because of the game's improved graphics -- Raccoon City has never looked better (or more grim) -- but it's mostly an evolution in Capcom's ability to stoke fear in its players.
 The best example of how it's changed is the Tyrant encounters.
 In the original game, this hulking monster would appear at specific points in the game, but always return after being defeated.
 More often than not, the best tactic was to run.
 Now, that's the only tactic.